 My cousin Jill is officially the most creative parent I’ve ever met.
 Several years ago, before I even had kids, I was in awe of her brilliant ways to teach kids gratitude.

-In today’s world, it’s not all that easy.
+In today’s world, teaching gratitude isn’t easy nor is learning how to be grateful an easy feat.
 You have all these materialistic things flashing in front of your face on social media, television, and everywhere you go – someone always has the latest gadget.

 You’ll have a good laugh.